 Christine Ladd-Franklin’s Career

 In psychology, Ladd-Franklin is perhaps best known for her work in color vision.
 She traveled to Germany to study with researcher G. E. Muller and continue her research on color vision.
-She also later studied with Hermann von Helmholtz and Arthur Konig and went on to reject the trichromatic and opponent-process theories of color vision.
+She also later studied with Hermann von Helmholtz and Arthur Konig and rejected the trichromatic and opponent-process theories of color vision.

 Instead, she proposed an evolutionary theory that involved three stages: black-white vision, blue-yellow vision, and red-green vision.
 Her theory’s emphasis on evolution is still considered relevant today.

-Ladd-Franklin served as an editor and contributor to the Dictionary of Philosophy and Psychology and continued to research and write on color vision.
+Ladd-Franklin served as an editor and contributor to the Dictionary of Philosophy and Psychology and continued researching and writing on color vision.
 Despite her reputation in the field, she was never offered a formal academic position to continue her research.

 Eventually, she obtained a position teaching one course per term (either math or logic) at John Hopkins, where she remained for five years.
 Later, she taught at Columbia, but again she was only allowed to teach one course each term, for which she was offered no faculty position or salary.